drforr/Perl-Mogrify/README.md

 Perl::Mogrify is an extensible framework for creating and applying coding standards to Perl source code.
 Essentially, it is a static source code analysis engine.
-Perl::Mogrify is distributed with a number of [Perl::Mogrify::Enforcer](https://metacpan.org/pod/Perl::Mogrify::Enforcer) modules that attempt to enforce various coding guidelines.
-Most Enforcer modules are based on Damian Conway's book **Perl Best Practices**.
+Perl::Mogrify is distributed with a number of [Perl::Mogrify::Transformer](https://metacpan.org/pod/Perl::Mogrify::Transformer) modules that attempt to enforce various coding guidelines.
+Most Transformer modules are based on Damian Conway's book **Perl Best Practices**.
 However, Perl::Mogrify is **not** limited to PBP and will even support Policies that contradict Conway.
 You can enable, disable, and customize those Polices through the Perl::Mogrify interface.
-You can also create new Enforcer modules that suit your own tastes.
+You can also create new Transformer modules that suit your own tastes.

 For a command-line interface to Perl::Mogrify, see the documentation for [perlcritic](https://metacpan.org/pod/perlcritic).
 If you want to integrate Perl::Mogrify with your build process,